elastic/kibana/src/server/task_manager/README.md

   // and will be different per task type.
   state: '{ "status": "green" }',

-  // The token of the user who scheduled this task, used to ensure
+  // An extension point for 3rd parties to build in security features on
-  // the task runs in the same security context as the user who
+  // top of the task manager.
+For example, this might be the token of the user
-  // scheduled the task.
+  // who scheduled this task.
   userContext: 'the token of the user who scheduled this task',

+  // An extension point for 3rd parties to build in security features on
+  // top of the task manager, and is expected to be the id of the user, if any,
-  // The id of the user that scheduled this task.
+  // that scheduled this task.
   user: '23lk3l42',

   // An application-specific designation, allowing different Kibana